-4.1.1 Appendices 1 to 8 attached contain the current analysis and conclusions in respect of the following Section 1 prioritised elements:-
+4.2.1 Appendices 1 to 8 attached contain the current analysis and conclusions in respect of the following Section 1 prioritised elements:- remains true whether observing the Infraco Revision 3 programme or Iain McAlister's Revision 3 Issue 1 or Issue 3 mitigation exercises.

 Appendix Section Description of area / structure

 Priority Le vel 1 Elem ents

-1 1A4 Lindsay Road RW -W1
+1// 1A4 Lindsay Road RW -W1

 2 1A4 Road and Track

-3 1A3 Victoria Dock Bridge - S16 9/
+3 1A3 Victoria Dock Bridge - S16

 4 1A3 Tower Place Bridge - S17

 5 1A1 Road and Track

 6 1B Road and Track

 7 1C2 Road and Track

 8 1C3 Road and Track

-- 4.1.2 From the attached, it is evident that the dominant delays to commencement (and completion) on intermediate sections 1A 1B & 1C remain with the utility completions in each of those areas.
+4.2.2 From the attached, it is evident that the dominant delays to commencement (and completion) on intermediate sections 1A, 1B & 1C remain with the utility completions in each of those areas.
 The extent of those delays renders this Section the dominant sequence of activities which continue to drive Sectional Completion Date 'C'.
+That position

-That position remains true whether observing the Infraco Revision 3 programme or Ian McAlister's Revision 3 Issue 1 mitigation exercise. - 4.1.3 In terms of delay and consequent (mitigated) completion, the latest intermediates sections are 1B and 1C2 Road & track.
-The projected mitigated dates are June and August 2012 respectively.
-Please refer to report section 4.6 for our conclusions in respect of the effect of the above on Sectional Completion Date 'C'.
+- 4.2.3 In terms of delay and consequent (mitigated) completion, the latest intermediates sections are 1B and 1C2 Road & track.
+On 4 March 2010 the then projected mitigated dates in respect of the Issue 1 programme were June and August 2012 respectively.
+That said, the recent Issue 3 mitigation exercise conducted by Iain McAlister in conjunction with tie and others, indicates that completion of Section C could be achieved by 11 May 2012. - 4.2.4 Please refer to report section 4.7 for our conclusions in respect of the effect of the above on Sectional Completion Date 'C'.

-4.2.1 Appendices 9 to 15 attached contain the current analysis and conclusions in respect of the Section 5 priority '1' elements; Priority '2' elements are contained within Appendices 20 to 26, as follows:-
+4.3.1 Appendices 9 to 15 attached contain the current analysis and conclusions in respect of the Section 5 priority '1' elements; Priority '2' elements are contained within Appendices 20 to 26, as follows:-

 Appendix Section Description of area / structure

 Priority Le vel 1 Elem ents

 9 5A Russell RD RW - W4

-Appendix Section Description of area / structure

 10 5A Murrayfield TS RW - W18

 11 5A Roseburn Viaduct - S21A

-12 5A Baird Drive Retaining Wall - W8
+12 5A / Baird Drive Retaining Wall - W8

-13 5A Balgreen Road Bridge - S22A Incl.
+13 5A(Balgreen Road Bridge - S22A Incl.
 Balgreen Road Retaining Wall W9; including Balgreen Road Bridge - S22B

-14 5C A8 Underpass - W28
+14/0 5C A8 Underpass - W28

 15 5C Depot Access Road Bridge - S32

 Priority Le vel 2 Elem ents

 20 5A Russell RD RW - W3

 21 5A Murrayfield TS

-22 5A Murrayfield Stadium Underpass - S21
+22 5A Murrayfield Stadium Underpass - S21C

 23 5A Water of Leith Bridge - S21E

 24 5B Carrick Knowe Bridge - S23

 25 5B Road and Track

 26 5C Road and Track